oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 <br/>

-* Metadata Name: client_attestation_required
+* Metadata Name: client_attestation_pop_methods_supported
-* Metadata Description: JSON array of strings, each identifying a Proof of Possession mechanism the authorization server accepts when requiring Clients to present a Client Attestation as an additional security signal.
+* Metadata Description: JSON array of strings, each identifying a Proof of Possession method the authorization server accepts when requiring Clients to present a Client Attestation as an additional security signal.
 If omitted, presenting a Client Attestation is not required.
 * Change Controller: IETF
 * Reference: [](#additional-security-signal) of this specification